A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Evaluation

-Local Information can assist LLMs in code generation by making them aware of local contextual information.
+Local information aids LLMs in code generation by offering awareness of local contextual details.
 We extract and organize four types of Local-Aware Knowledge from the local module: local functions, class instance attributes, local module FQNs, and module variables.
-These four types of essential knowledge provide different perspectives on the context of the local module.
-We aim to investigate whether Local-Aware Information can genuinely help LLMs reuse local functions during code generation.
-Additionally, we also aim to identify the optimal local knowledge configuration, determining whether all four categories of knowledge should be made available to the model's awareness or only specific ones.
+These knowledge types offer diverse perspectives on the context of the local module.
+Our goal is to assess whether local-aware knowledge genuinely enhances LLMs' ability to reuse local functions in code generation.
+Additionally, we aim to identify the optimal configuration, determining whether all four knowledge categories should be available to the model's awareness or only specific ones.